 Lonati is the Author of three monographs (edited in 2008, 2017 and 2022) and of numerous contributions to collective volumes.

 His academic articles have been published in high ranked Italian and International Legal Journals.

 He is a contributor to the Il Sole 24 Ore.

-I have obtained the Excellence in Research Award from Bocconi University in 2013.
+Simone Lonati has been awarded the Excellence In Research Award from Bocconi University in 2013.

-My work and research agenda focuses on the protections and guarantees granted to individuals and legal entities under investigation or charged with a criminal offence under Italian and European law.
-The crucial issue in this area of criminal procedure concerns the balance between the effectiveness and efficiency of criminal prosecution and the rights of the defendant, which are often enshrined in constitutional rules or international treaties.
+Simone Lonati’s researches focus on the protection and guarantees granted to individuals and legal entities under investigation or charged with a criminal offence.
+The crucial issue in this area of criminal procedure concerns the balance between the effectiveness and the efficiency of criminal prosecution and the rights of the defendant, as enshrined in domestic law as well as at supranational law.